 While the morning tuna auctions have moved to Toyosu Market, it's still a sensational spot to walk around early in the morning.
 (But you can come anytime just to walk around the area and it is never too early to eat sushi at one of the amazing eateries!)

-As such, this is a good place to start your day in Tokyo, of course, no one likes getting up early but by being in Tsukiji in the morning you are in a perfect position to see a lot in one day!
+As such, this is one of the best starter places to visit in Tokyo, of course, no one likes getting up early but by being in Tsukiji in the morning you are in a perfect position to see a lot in one day!

 Popular activities in Tsukiji / Toyosu